THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 Over the years, Fulcrum has developed a wide portfolio of wheels and undoubtedly many of those are of their own design.
 The Fulcrum Racing 3 – Campagnolo Zonda and Fulcrum Racing Zero – Campagnolo Shamal wheels, however, are part of a close-knit family with little to separate them.

 The Racing 3s performance is indistinguishable from the Zonda.
-If you prefer the Fulcrum brand name or Racing 3 look, you order it by clicking on these links to top-ranked store Merlin Cycles or to the search results that show you the best prices from the best stores at Know’s Shop.
-They’re a roughly 20% price premium to the Zonda but still below that of most of the other wheelsets in this category review.
+If you prefer the Fulcrum brand name or Racing 3 look, you can order it by clicking on these links to recommended stores Merlin, Chain Reaction Cycles, and Wiggle or to the search results that show you the best prices from the best stores at Know’s Shop.
+Depending on the store, they sell at a small or significant price premium to the Zonda but still below that of most of the other wheelsets in this category review.

 The Fulcrum Racing 3 is certainly not a bad option if you are looking for a good stiff wheelset, don’t care for tubeless and don’t put comfort above all else, or are on a budget that requires making trade-offs.